griffio/griffio.github.io/_posts/2016-07-25-More-Kotlin-Loops.md

 If we want to make our own classes iterable without using inheritance, we can make it work with the **for** idiom by providing a iterator operator implementation.

-Let's make the sides of the Shape Object iterable and also the support forEach extension method :-
+Let's make the sides of the Shape object iterable and also support the forEach extension method :-

 ``` kotlin